jepiqueau/jeep/capacitor/plugins-library/docs/DataStorage.md

 ### `openStore({database:"fooDB",table:"fooTable",encrypted:true,mode:"newsecret"}) => Promise<{result:boolean}>`

 Modify the secret key with the newsecret key of an encrypted store and open it with given database and table names and newsecret key.
-The secret key and newsecret key are set in the Global.swift file for IOS and in Global.java file for Android.
-Set your own before building your app.

 #### Returns